- Council Tax

 Nottinghamshire County Council is the authority which provides adult social care services, and we collect this charge on their behalf.

-To view Broxtowe Borough Council's current Council Tax Valuation Bands and charges click here.
+View Broxtowe Borough Council's Council Tax Valuation Bands and charges for 2022/23 year (.pdf) (85kb)(Opens in a New Window)

 If you have recently moved into a property and you think the council tax banding is wrong, you have six months to appeal against your banding.